baobui166/My-Workshop/content/2-Preparation/2.2-createlambda/_index.md

 2. Create a **Lambda function**:

 - Click **“Create function”**.
-- Choose ọn Author from scratch.
+- Choose on Author from scratch.
 - Enter the details:

   - Function name: **GetVisitor**.